 Students need to know how to determine whether what they are reading is true and verifiable.
 At some of the websites that provide resources for teachers, such as the News Literacy project, you can learn even more about how fake news, misinformation and disinformation is eroding truth and reliability in our society.

 Another helpful website where you can find excellent information on fake news is https://www.kqed.org.
-This organization not only provides classes for teachers but they have an excellent YouTube channel with student-friendly videos that can be used int he class to help students understand how
+This organization not only provides classes for teachers but they have an excellent YouTube channel with student-friendly videos that can be used in class to help students understand misinformation and fake news.

-Unfortunately, unreliable information and “fake news” is not going away anytime soon.
+Unfortunately, unreliable information and “fake news” are not going away anytime soon.
 For this reason, it is important to help students develop a critical eye when reading online.

-It is critical that we train our students on how to think like fact checkers so that they do not fall victim to misinformation, lies, conspiracy theories and downright false information when they surf the web.
+We must train our students to think like fact checkers so that they do not fall victim to misinformation, lies, conspiracy theories and downright false information when they surf the web.